DolphinBox/sathya/docs/index.md

 * a GUI Touch Interface
 * anything you want!

 Sathya Modules can be written in JavaScript/Node or Java (Thanks to Sathya's Runtime: GraalVM).

+Modules can even hook directly into other languages, like Python, Ruby, R, other JVM-based languages like Scala, Groovy, Kotlin, Clojure, and even LLVM-based languages such as C and C++.

 **Sathya is the perfect platform to build a backend server, IoT node, Kiosk, etc**